dragonlock2/JABI/README.md

 - LIN
 - SPI master
 - UART
-- DAC

 Fun things to look into one day.

-- CAN DBC
-- DFU options beyond USB for MCUboot
 - Alternative functions for pins
 - Improve security and robustness (encryption?
 CRC? gRPC SSL?)
-- gRPC server on the microcontroller (in the roadmap for Zephyr it seems)
+- Proper RPC server on the microcontroller (gRPC?
+Thrift?)
 - Multiple USB interfaces for multiple clients (raw USB is \~25% faster than CDC-ACM)
-- Ethernet support
+- Ethernet support - thread pool from CS162!
-    - Listen for TCP on port 42069 and dispatch to a thread pool, refuse if all used
 - BLE and WiFi support (need to make a dev board)
-- On-device web server
 - USB Linux drivers to show up under `/dev`
 - USB HS dev board for comparable performance to STLINK-V3